 We use this questionnaire to help our clients in the development of their website.
 We find it focuses everyone’s thinking during the critical planning process.

 Website templates abound, and while cheap and quick, they may not be the right tool for your business.
-You may spend far more time trying to cause one of them to fit your corporate identity than if you’d started from scratch.
+Using a popular theme may leave you with a cookie cutter website.
+You will spend far more time trying to cause one of them to fit your corporate identity than if you’d started from scratch.
+You’re not a clone of other businesses, so why should you have a website which looks like everyone else’s?

-But the bottom line is that you as a business owner must know is what resources you can allocate to the development of your web presence; not only the dollars you allocate to pay for services, but the time you have available to be involved.
+But the bottom line is that you must know what resources you can allocate to the development of your web presence; not only the dollars you allocate to pay for services, but the time you have available to be involved.
 Will you write copy?
 If so, expect to spend a very significant amount of time writing it.
 This takes time away from your business and may not be the best use of your resources.
 Do you want to take all the photos of your products or facility?
 If you want to do this, do you have the right equipment to produce the finest quality images that will represent your business well?
+Who will produce your videos?
+Each of these types of content require skilled professionals to produce the highest quality work which will help your site appear professional and enhance your reputation.

-As with most designers and developers, CBS Web Designs works with you to provide as much of what you need and stay within your budget.
-However, you also must have realistic expectations.
+As with most designers and developers, Charleston PR & Design works with you to provide what you need and stay within your budget.
+However, you must have realistic budget expectations.
+How can you determine what you want to spend?
+Do your planning.
+Get quotes from several website developers.
 Ask other business owners whose websites you admire what they spent.
-Ask your CPA or business advisor or banker what they’ve seen as a typical expenditure for a business with your projections.
+Ask your CPA, business advisor or banker what they’ve seen as a typical expenditure for a business with your projections.
+These insights will help you get exactly what you need without overspending.